Ivermectin Blood Thinners: The Reality of Ivermectin The Interaction of IVM With Blood Thinners

 Ivermectin has a minimal effect on coagulation and concern about mass treatment for this reason appears to be unjustified.

 Ivermectin had minimal effect in the study.
-And there are a good number of test subjects in this study.
+And there are a substantial number of test subjects in this study.
+Furthermore, this study was published in 1992, while the previous case study I first analyzed was published in 2018.
+However, the 2018 article does not reference the 1992 article.

 Would I love to recommend people stop taking dangerous anticoagulants or blood thinners and move to Ivermectin?
-Of course.
-Would I love to develop a calculator specifically for using Ivermectin as an anticoagulant, which would help get so many subscribers off of anticoagulants?
-Again, the answer is yes again.
-However, I see no evidence that Ivermectin is an anticoagulant replacement.
+Of course I would.
+I would love to develop a calculator specifically for using Ivermectin as an anticoagulant, which would help many subscribers discontinue their use of anticoagulants.

 Conclusion

-Secondly, both blood thinners and Ivermectin were widely taken medications.
+- Both blood thinners and Ivermectin were widely taken medications.
 If this were as large of an issue as is claimed by medical authorities and drug companies and the websites like WebMD and GoodRX that they entirely control, there would be far more reports of adverse reactions, and they would publish on this.
-But they can barely find any and have created a mountain out of a molehill.

 About Our Ivermecting Testing Program and Recommended Ivermectin Source of Supply